Click here to listen to a reading of this blog:

 So, How Do You Treat Candida?

-Since being confirmed as having a leaky gut in the form of candida, I’ve been taking probiotics daily to replenish the good bacteria in my gut, Epsom salts in my baths to detox, digestive enzymes to help move things along and absorb nutrients from my food properly, apple cider vinegar and Grapefruit Seed Extract – a natural remedy to clear my body of the excess yeast.
+Since being confirmed as having a leaky gut in the form of candida, I’ve been taking probiotics daily to replenish the good bacteria in my gut, Epsom salts in my baths to detox, digestive enzymes to help move things along and absorb nutrients from my food properly, apple cider vinegar and Grapefruit Seed Extract / oregano oil – a natural remedy to clear my body of the excess yeast.
 I also drank bone broth daily to health the gut lining.
 I have had my functional medicine practitioner to guide me on all of these and the correct protocols.